 When I was an awkward and shy sixteen, he encouraged me, repeatedly, to ask girls out on dates.
 He was a firm believer in young people dating frequently and casually, but not going steady with one person.
 He gave me free use of the family car.
 But his encouragement felt like pressure to me, and the more he suggested, the more I resisted.

 All through high school, when I was competing on the football, basketball, and baseball teams, he not only attended every game, he came to every practice as well.
 As an elementary school teacher, his day finished early enough for him to be able to do so, and he became a fixture in the stands.
 In the ungracious insecurity of my adolescence, his seemingly constant presence made me self-conscious.
-But many of my teammates, whose fathers either had jobs with different hours or weren’t around or that interested, were envious.
+But many of my teammates were envious.
+Their fathers either had jobs with different hours or weren’t around or that interested.

 We had a tense couple of years when I went away to college, grew my hair long, and applied for conscientious objector status during the Vietnam War.
 Dad didn’t question the sincerity of my faith that led me to make the latter decision—it was a faith that he and Mom had inspired and encouraged in me—but he had a different take on duty.